Concelare/twitchalerts/README.md

-# TwitchAlerts
+# Rust TwitchAlerts

 A rust crate to allow the users to detect when a streamer is live a trigger a custom event.
-Requires a Surreal Database but does support Memory and File Surreal Databases.
-Rate Limiting is currently hardcoded at 80ms between individual checks but the delay between Check Cycles is fully customisable each streamer can currently be checked once every 30 seconds.
+Rate Limiting is currently hardcoded at 80ms between individual checks but the delay between Check Cycles is fully customisable.
+Each streamer can currently be checked once every 30 seconds.

+If you find any bugs or have a feature request, please report them on GitHub and any improvements and additions are welcome through pull requests

 ## Features